JialeCao001/SipMask/README.md

 # SipMask
-The official implementation of "SipMask: Spatial Information Preservation for Fast Image and Video Instance Segmentation (ECCV2020)" built on mmdetection and maskrcnn-benchmark.
+This is the official implementation of "SipMask: Spatial Information Preservation for Fast Image and Video Instance Segmentation (ECCV2020)" built on mmdetection and maskrcnn-benchmark.

 - **Single-stage instance segmentation for both image and video instance segmentation.**
 - Two different versions are provided: **high-accuracy** version and **real-time (fast)** version.